2br-2b/Public-Domain-Ideas/README.md

 ### Catholic Catechism CLI

 The Catechism of the Catholic Church is an amazing resource which contains a summary of many of the teachings of the Catholic Church.
 It'd be amazing if this were to be accessible via the command line.
-On that thought, why not make the Suma and other great books accessible via the command line?
+On that thought, why not make the Summa and other great books accessible via the command line?

 ### Automatically format ProPresenter slides

 When I'm at a church using ProPresenter, one thing always annoys me: inconsistencies.
 Why are there punctuation marks on this line, but not there?
 Why is this line capitalized, but not that one?
-Why aren't any two slides consistant in their formatting, either in the same song or between songs?
+Why aren't any two slides consistent in their formatting, either in the same song or between songs?
 Sometimes, it seems the sound techs are just out to annoy you!
-(And yes, I can say this - I was a sound tech, and I worked hard to make the slides consistant!)
+(And yes, I can say this - I was a sound tech, and I worked hard to make the slides consistent!)

-What if there was a ProPresenter/OpenLP/etc. add-on that made the slides consistant?
-It would't be perfect, but at least it'd help me and the few out there like me to be less distracted by the slides.
+What if there was a ProPresenter/OpenLP/etc. add-on that made the slides consistent?
+It wouldn't be perfect, but at least it'd help me and the few out there like me to be less distracted by the slides.

 ---

+# Credits

-All (future) images powered by IPFS
+All (future) images on the Github Pages site powered by IPFS

 <img src="https://ipfs.io/ipfs/QmUnLW4zb4zQML87Lp9mp1Roz52TrqHkwk6yDV67tURnPy" alt="IPFS Logo" width="200">